Cape Verdes Tourism Sector Records Slight Recovery In Q2 - UrduPoint

 Cape Verde's Tourism Sector Records Slight Recovery In Q2

 PRAIA, Sept.
-10 (UrduPoint / Pakistan Point News - 11th Sep, 2021 ) :Cape Verdean hotels accommodated more than 21,000 customers in the second quarter of this year, double the previous quarter, the National Institute of Statistics (NIS) reported on Friday.
+12 (UrduPoint / Pakistan Point News - 12th Sep, 2021 ) --:Cape Verdean hotels accommodated more than 21,000 customers in the second quarter of this year, double the previous quarter, the National Institute of Statistics (NIS) reported on Sunday.

 According to the report on guests movement in the second quarter (Q2) of the year, hotels received 21,562 guests during this period, while the number of overnight stays increased from 28,912 in the first quarter to 87,719.